This short article focuses solely on whether huskies can or do kill cats.

-Although it is possible, the general advice would be to avoid trying this relationship.
+Although possible, the general advice would be to avoid trying this relationship.
 The risks are high, and it can take a long time to establish a trusting relationship.

-Many owners have done it in the past, but a lot of consistent training and conscious effect would have been taken to get the husky and cat respecting each other.
+Many owners have done it in the past, but a lot of consistent training and conscious effect would have been taken to get the husky and cat to respect each other.

-Adult huskies are going to be a lot harder to come around, than an 8-week old husky puppy.
+Adult huskies will be a lot harder to come around than an 8-week-old husky puppy.

 Should Huskies Be Labelled Cat Killers?

-I understand there are many unfortunate owners who have horrific stories of huskies killing cats, and many will feel like huskies are a cat-killing breed.
+Many unfortunate owners have horrific stories of huskies killing cats, a ndwill feel like huskies are a cat-killing breed.

 But to remain fair, we have to consider the flip side to this.
 There are undeniably many huskies living harmoniously with cats under the same roof.